 How long are Title 5 Inspections valid?

-Inspections are valid for two years, unless the system was pumped yearly, and records kept, in which case, the inspection is valid for three years.
+Inspections are valid for two years, unless the system was pumped yearly, and records kept, in which case, the inspection is valid for three years (the home owner is responsible for providing the pumping records).
 If the dwelling is a part of a condominium complex with greater than five units, then the condominium is required to inspect all their systems every three years.
 Therefore, these inspections are valid for three years.

 How long is a Certificate of Compliance valid?

 Certificates of compliance are accepted in lieu of Title 5 inspections for two years from the date the compliance was issued.

 How close to a septic system can a full foundation wall be?

 The septic tank must be 10' away and the leaching area must be 20'.
 A septic system (all components) can be 10' away from a slab foundation or a frost wall.
 An in-ground swimming pool is required to have the same setbacks as a full foundation.